Working Groups

 Data Access Layer

-Leads: Jon VandeGriff (John Hopkins University) for HAPI, Jon Cook (Starion for ESA) for TAP, Jack Ireland (NASA/GSFC) for VSO
+Leads: Jon VandeGriff (John Hopkins University) for HAPI, Jon Cook (Starion for ESA) for IVOA data access protocols, Jack Ireland (NASA/GSFC) for VSO; join

-Goal is to improve the Heliophysics API (HAPI), Table Access Protocol (TAP) and Virtual Solar Observatory (VSO) services and to expand adoption of supporting servers at more data centers.
+Goal is to improve the Heliophysics API (HAPI), International Virtual Observatory Alliance (IVOA) data access protocols (e.g. Table Access Protocol or TAP) and Virtual Solar Observatory (VSO) services and to expand adoption of supporting servers at more data centers.

 DOI for Science